-The fascinating evolution of the original land race cannabis plant.
+Is this the fascinating evolution of the original land race cannabis plant?

 The cannabis market has exploded, and as growers learn more about using genetics to their advantage, a wide variety of strains have emerged.
 With just a quick look online or at your local dispensary, you’ll find hundreds of modified breeds for every possible occasion.

 But all this variety has its origins somewhere.
 Actually, we can trace all cannabis strains to a small number of original cannabis plants known as landrace strains.